Kurento/kurento/source/mastering/kurento_architecture.rst

 Kurento APIs and interfaces
 ---------------------------

-The capabilities of the media plane (Kurento Media Server) and signalling plane (Application) are exposed through a number of APIs, which provide increasing abstraction levels.
+The capabilities of the media plane (Kurento Media Server) and signaling plane (Application) are exposed through a number of APIs, which provide increasing abstraction levels.